ewowi/StarBase/README.md

 # StarMod

 Headstart for building ESP32 applications: printing, file management, persistent data, Wifi, Web, UI and system management works out of the box.
-StarMod will integrate with major iot/network devices and applications (Work in progress).
+StarMod will integrate with major IOT/network devices and applications.

 Everything is a module.